pinkynrg/pinkynrg/README.md

 ## What I Do

-I build web applications—email builders, insurance platforms, IoT monitoring tools, and warehouse management systems.
+I build web applications.
 React, TypeScript, Node.js, Django, Docker.

 Over a decade of writing code.
 Started with server-side work, moved through full-stack development, and now focused on type-safe frontends and clean APIs.